 As you can see, the concepts that are used in the same context, are connected to one another, as well as to the page where they are mentioned.

-This provides a much more precise representation of how the different ideas are connected.
+This provides a much more precise representation of how the different ideas are connected, allows to perform clustering analysis (which identifies nodes that tend to co-occur together), and rank the concepts using network analysis techniques.

 If you need to convert any text into the format where the main ideas are the [[wiki links]] to visualize the relations between them, you can use our custom GPT [[Wiki Links]] Converter module or use the entity detection module inside InfraNodus directly.